themagicalmammal/howtolinux/README.md

  ##### Solution for Problem 1:
  You have to experiment with cvt a bit to find which refresh rates should be.
  As my refresh rate is from 0 - 120.
-I did some expermientation and added some resolution. <br />
+I did some experimentation and added some resolution. <br />

  Like if your refresh rate supports 120 you can directly do this.
  ```bash